estuardoquan/docker-image-servers/README.md

            --location path="~ /\.ht",type="deny",value="all"                                                                               \
 ```

-Alt to the CLI command a yaml conf may also be used to create this same structure.
+Alternative to the CLI command a YAML conf may also be used to create this same structure.

-Yaml has to be loaded through CLI
+Passed through ENV variable, and loaded through:

 ```
 camarero --yaml /path/to/conf.yaml
 ```

 ```
-# conf.yaml // configuration for php running on a docker container named php on port 9000
+# conf.yaml
  - server:
        port: 6000
        domain: